jjrobots/B-ROBOT/README.md

 JJROBOTS B-ROBOT
 =================
 Self Balancing Arduino robot.
 Control via Smartphone/Tablet.
 Fully 3D printed parts.
+New: This new version include support for the new V2 board! (with integrated ESP wifi module)

 All the documentation, features, how it works, build manuals and SHOP here:
 URL: http://jjrobots.com/b-robot